bobbingwide/field-block-for-acf-pro/readme.txt

 No code solution to display ACF Fields using the ACF field block

 == Changelog ==
+= 1.2.0 =
+* Changed: Add support for displaying and styling the field's label #22
+* Changed: Update CSS for class name changes #20.
+* Changed: Add support for Display label to Gallery field type #22
+* Changed: Sort field names and improve identification #23
+* Fixed: Re-enable display of seamless cloned fields #20
+* Tested: With WordPress 6.4.3 and WordPress Multisite
+* Tested: With Advanced Custom Fields PRO v6.2.5
+* Tested: With Gutenberg 17.6.1
+* Tested: With PHP 8.3
+* Tested: With PHPUnit 9.6

 = 1.1.0 =
 * Added: Add PHPUnit tests for the image field type #15
 * Added: Add PHPUnit tests for the password field type #15